fastlane/github-actions/CONTRIBUTING.md

 ### Recommendations on versioning your action

-Since we keep multiple actions in one repository, all the actions are released in one batch (we do not support semantic versioning).
+Since we keep multiple actions in one repository, all the actions are released in one batch (we do not support semantic versioning yet).

 **JavaScript / TypeScript Action**

-When your pull request is merged:
+When your pull request was merged:

 - create a new branch
 - comment out `node_modules` in `.gitignore`